Quick Answer

 3. Use coupons

-If something is an essential need or something you can’t live without, such as coffee, switch to a cheaper brand or buy generic brands instead of name brands.
-It’s much more cost-effective than buying the name brand.
+For essentials you buy every week, coffee, cleaning supplies, pantry staples, switching to a generic or store brand is often the most straightforward move.
 According to Consumer Reports, store-brand products are typically 20–30% cheaper than their name-brand equivalents and perform comparably in quality tests across most product categories.
-Digital coupon apps and retailer loyalty programs can stack additional savings on top of generic-brand switching.
+Digital coupon apps and retailer loyalty programs can stack additional savings on top of that.

 4. Keep Receipts and Track Spending